forem/forem/docs/frontend/preact.md

 };
 ```

+The next example the `SomeComponentUsingOneTag` component has a `tag` prop
+representing a single tag.
+In this case, we can just the `tagPropTypes` on their
-Example 2: Using the `tagPropTypes` to construct the PropTypes for the `tag`
+own to represent the shape of the `tag` prop.
-prop.

 ```jsx
 import { h } from 'preact';